aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pagesetup/_index.md

 ```

 Represents the order that Microsoft Excel uses to number pages when printing a large worksheet.
-[PrintOrderType](../../com.aspose.cells/printordertype).
+See [PrintOrderType](../../com.aspose.cells/printordertype).

 **Returns:**
 int